sarzoblanca/Survivorship_Bias_CJS/README.md

 ## Data format

-Data SHOULD have the form of a matrix of 0's and 1's with the LAST two columns indicating the number of individuals by unique capture history and the INITIAL age of the individuals (age of the individuals at the beginning of the study).
+Data SHOULD have the form of a matrix of 0's and 1's with the LAST column indicating the INITIAL age of the individuals (age of the individuals at the beginning of the study).
 Initial ages should start in 1, otherwise it should be changed in the function.
+The funtion will transform the data to the unique capture histories by intial age directly.

 ## Functions